hujhax/austin-improv-wiki/Troupes/$2 Lobsters.md

 ## Summary
 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[The Hideout Theatre]]:<blockquote>We do a mono-scene that is a bit slower play and very relationship based.
+Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We do a mono-scene that is a bit slower play and very relationship based.

 We're focusing on doing meaningful improv more than getting the joke across.